The Suicide Squad (soundtrack): The Suicide Squad (Original Motion Picture Soundtrack)

 All the songs from the soundtrack are featured in the film.
 Also featured in the film was the song "People Who Died" by the Jim Carroll Band, but is not featured in the soundtrack.
 "What a Way to Die" by The Pleasure Seekers was considered to be used in the film at the opening credits sequence, but the song "People Who Died" was used instead.
 "Modern Love" by David Bowie, "Rusty Cage" by Johnny Cash, "Draw the Line" by Aerosmith and "Death on Two Legs" by Queen were also considered to be part of the film's soundtrack, but they were dropped.
 Other rejected songs were "Somos Sur" by Ana Tijoux & Shadia Mansour, "The Human Paradox" by Dynazty, "Resistiré" by Resistré México, "A Perfect Miracle" by Spiritualized, "Sometimes" by Kero Kero Bonito and "El Pueblo Unido Jamas Sera Vencido" by Inti-Illimani.
-"Dirty Work" by Steely Dan was featured in the trailer but not the movie itself.
+"Dirty Work" by Steely Dan was featured in the trailer but not the film itself.
 James Gunn shared a Spotify playlist with the name "Songs Not Used in The Suicide Squad" that features all the songs that were planned to be in the film but were eventually dropped.